duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/30-Build-Part1-Instructions.md

 Solder the XT60 **red (+)** wire through the positive (+) Lipo 3-4s hole on the PDB, and solder the **black (-)** wire throught the ground (-) Lipo 3-4s hole on the PDB, as shown in the image.

 Note: This wire is thin so when soldering, apply a lot of solder in order to fill up any gaps.
 It will take a while for the solder to melt.
 Make sure your soldering iron is turned all the way up and be patient.

-Note: Do not solder the wires flat against the PDB - solder them at ~20° angle away from the board.
+Do not solder the wires flat against the PDB - solder them at ~20° angle away from the board.
 If you solder them flat, then you will not be able to fit the PDB into the drone frame.

 <figure>